7clouds-terraform-modules/terraform-aws-elasticache/README.md

 ## Usage

 The module deploys an Elasticache Subnet Group and an Elasticache Cluster.
-It's the first version and we are about to include Replication Group in the next release.
+May be used for deploying for both Redis and Memcached.
+Future enhancements may include Replication Group.

 ## Example